junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 > (Cas POV, starting from S07E21)
 >
+> Start with "I heard a ping that pierced me" (only angel can hear it): crazy!Cas wake up, broken, mind wanders about everything in the universe, insects, small things
+>
-> Start with "I heard a ping that pierced me" (only angel can hear it): crazy!Cas wake up, broken, mind wanders about everything in the universe, insects, small things; enter Dean, canon quarrel of asking for help but Cas run away, Dean chase him into day room, Cas slip "been here for weeks" "what do you mean for weeks, I just saw you two minutes ago" "that's three weeks ago for me.
+> Dean comes, canon quarrel of asking for help but Cas run away, Dean chase him into day room, Cas slip "been here for weeks" "what do you mean for weeks, I just saw you two minutes ago" "that's three weeks ago for me.
 It's quiet here, it's nice."

 When he wakes up, it is dark outside.